Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 ![preview](https://raw.githubusercontent.com/Jon-Becker/research/main/papers/accuracy-of-prediction-markets/preview.png?fw)

 A contract trading at 50 cents should win exactly half the time.
-On Kalshi, it does: 50.00%, across 135 million trade positions.
-On Polymarket, 50.02%.
-Across the full probability spectrum from 1 to 99 cents, observed win rates track implied probabilities within 1–2 percentage points on both platforms.
+On Kalshi, empirical win rates at the 50-cent price level approximate this target closely, with deviations within 3–4 percentage points.
+Across the full probability spectrum from 1 to 99 cents, observed win rates track implied probabilities closely on both platforms, confirming that prediction markets incorporate information efficiently.
 Prediction markets work.

 But accuracy is not uniform.
 Sports markets, nearly two-thirds of Kalshi's trade positions, produce a Brier Score of 0.1773, the least accurate of any major category.
 Finance markets score 0.1500.
 Politics, dominated by extreme-price trading during elections, scores just 0.1192.
 The aggregate number masks substantial variation in what the market is being asked to do.